 Reactions such as agitation, involuntary movements (including tonic/clonic movements and muscle tremor), hyperactivity and combativeness have been reported in both adult and pediatric patients.
-These reactions may be due to inadequate or excessive dosing or improper administration of nidazolam; however, consideration should be given to the possibility of cerebral hypoxia or true paradoxical reactions.
+These reactions may be due to inadequate or excessive dosing or improper dministration of midazolam; however, consideration should be given to the possibility of cerebral hypoxia or true paradoxical reactions.
 Should such reactions occur, the response to each dose of midazolam and all other drugs, including local anesthetics, should be evaluated before proceeding.
 Reversal of such responses with flumazenil has been reported in pediatric patients.
+Concomitant Use of Central Nervous System Depressants

-Concomitant use of barbiturates, alcohol or other central nervous system depressants may increase the risk of hypoventilation, airway obstruction, desaturation, or apnea and may contribute to profound and/or prolonged drug effect.
-Narcotic premedication also depresses the ventilatory response to carbon dioxide stimulation.
+Concomitant use of barbiturates, alcohol or other central nervous system depressants may increase the risk of hypoventilation, airway obstruction, desaturation, or appeal and may contribute to profound and/or prolonged drug effect.
+Narcotic premedication also depresses